Before Nucleotide Sequence Submission

 Following the progress of research, personnel change, and/or correction of some error, submitters of the entry can revise and/or update their own nucleotide sequence and registration information.

-When there is a disagreement between users and submitters on registration information of an entry, DDBJ maintains neutrality for both opinions.
+When there is a disagreement between users and submitters on registration information of an entry, DDBJ keeps to be neutral to either opinion.

 Releases of Primary Citation and Sequence Data